acoli-repo/AURIS/scripts/Readme.md

 ## Excel generation

-- `tsvs2excel.py` main libary, converts pre-annotations in TSV to Excel spreadsheet
+- `tsvs2excel.py` main libary, converts pre-annotations in TSV to Excel spreadsheet, if a mapping table is provided with (`-sm`), we map discourse relations and transformation errors

 	expected input format for sentence-level annotations: